remla25-team13/operation/docs/deployment.md

 - **Kubernetes Services:** Expose each deployment internally
 - **Istio Gateway & VirtualService:** Manage ingress and traffic splitting
 - **Prometheus & Grafana:** Monitoring and visualization stack

+### Key Design Considerations

+- **Scalability:** Each component is independently deployable and therefore scalable.
+- **Safe Releases:** Dynamic routing enables gradual rollouts and quick rollback.
+- **Modularity :** New services or dependencies can be added with minimal disruption.

 ## Deployment